epsilon537/boxlambda/about.markdown

 **BoxLambda** is a project that creates a retro-style FPGA-based microcomputer from open-source components.
 The microcomputer serves as a platform for both software and RTL experimentation.

-BoxLambda is a software-hardware crossover project, providing opportunities for experimentation on both the FPGA RTL side and the software side.

 ## Current Features

 - Targets the Arty-A7-100T FPGA development board.